gstamatelat/evaluate/README.md

 ./evaluate truth.txt data1.txt data2.txt ...
 ```

-Each file can be one of two formats: rank list or value map.
-The script will
+The script will evaluate the `data*.txt` inputs against the `truth.txt` file
+using any compatible methods based on the format of the files.
+The format of the
-determine the format based on the hash value in the first line of the file,
+files is automatically determined based on the hash value in the first line of
-which may be **ranks** or **values** respectively.
+each file.

 ### Value Map